 Bio

-Ms. Muller’s production of The Turn of the Screw for Garsington Opera received the prestigious Royal Philharmonic Society Award and was named by The Guardian as one of the Top Ten Classical Music Performances of the Year.
-She brought a new production of Dame Ethel Smyth’s The Wreckers to Houston Grand Opera in a widely-heralded debut.
 She received rich critical acclaim for her staging of Das Rheingold with the New York Philharmonic, which the New York Times called “riveting…a remarkable evening of music theater” and named among its list of the Best Classical Music Performances of the Year.
 She created new productions of The Rake’s Progress for The Juilliard School and Amadigi di Gaula for Boston Baroque, reviving the latter for Philharmonia Baroque.
 In addition, she directed concert stagings of Ariadne auf Naxos at the Edinburgh International Festival and Don Giovanni at the Royal Conservatory Antwerp.
-She is also a recent finalist in the “Newcomer” category of the International Opera Awards.
+She is also a recent finalist in both the “Director” and “Newcomer” categories of the International Opera Awards.

 She has been a frequent and beloved presence at Wolf Trap Opera, where she has directed new productions of Corigliano's The Ghosts of Versailles, called “a dazzling thing all around” by the Washington Post; The Rape of Lucretia, with the Washington Post again heralding her work as “an intense wallop of a well-sung production;” Tosca, praised as “searing summer verismo” by Washington Classical Review; and Roméo et Juliette, “the drama taut” and with “compelling stage pictures,” reported the Washington Post.